kashev/rngs/README.md

 Note that the only flag that's passed to `dieharder` by default is `-g 200`, to tell it to use `std_in_raw`.
 All other `dieharder` options, like the `-a` flag to run all tests, or the `-d` flag to run specific tests.
 For more information on `dieharder` options, run `man dieharder`.

+Also note that running a single RNG through all the `dieharder` tests take a little under an hour on my laptop.
+So running all of them will take a long time.
+User beware!

 ## Implemented RNGs
 - [Mersenne Twister](http://en.wikipedia.org/wiki/Mersenne_twister)
 - [RANDU](http://en.wikipedia.org/wiki/RANDU)